Kelvin-Lee-20/japanese-word-match-app-support/index.md

 **Q: Does this app work offline?**
 A: Yes!
 Japanese Word Match is designed to be fully offline.
 You do not need an internet connection to play or learn.

-**Q: How do I reset my progress or settings?**
-A: The app does not save permanent test scores.
-If you want to reset your settings, you can simply delete the app from your device and reinstall it from the App Store.

 **Q: I found a bug or have a feature request.**
 A: We'd love to hear from you!
 Please send an email to the address listed above with a description of the issue or your idea.